3EyedTiger/BanterVR/README.md

 ### Individual Vidya Player (For Youtube)

-Allows for individualised control of one youtube player, great for unattended.
+Allows for individualised control of one youtube player, great for unattended use.

 Known URLS: